fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 ?subject author ?author
 ```

-We get all the authors that wrote a review, in this case just me `frank`.
-Taking
+We get all reviews and their authors, in this case `review-1 frank` `review-2
- it a step further we can also get authors that wrote a review for Robert
+ frank`.
+Taking it a step further we can also get authors that wrote a review
- Glasper's album Double Booked:
+ for Robert Glasper's album Double Booked:

 ```
 ?review record double-booked